CtrlK

 Trigger Term Quality

 Excellent coverage of natural trigger terms explicitly listed: 'create command', 'new command', 'create skill', 'new skill', 'create agent', 'new agent', 'convert command', 'convert skill', 'convert agent', 'prompt generator', and even a Chinese term '优化'.
-These are phrases users would naturally say.
+These are terms users would naturally say.

 3 / 3